fjelltopp/ckanext-emailasusername/README.rst

 ckanext-emailasusername
 =============

+We have have found that many of our users quickly forget their CKAN username.
+We have also observed several users assume they should use their email to login.
+This fails with a bad login error message, which causes some cnfusion.

-This CKAN extension allows users to login or reset their password with their email address as well as their username.
-If multiple accounts are registered to your email, you must use your username to login instead.
-The extension adds validators to the registration form to ensure that no new accounts can be created with an email address already attached to another account.
+This CKAN extension allows users to login or reset their password with either their email address or their username.
+It doesn't do away with the username but just offers the option to use email instead.

+Out of the box, CKAN allows multiple accounts to be registered with the same email address.
+This causes a problem for using email to identify the user.
+This extension therefore adds a validator to the registration form to stop new accounts being created if there already exists an account with the same email.

+If multiple accounts are registered to your email, then identifying the user by email fails - you must use your username to login/reset your password instead.
+It's recommended, if feasible, to work with your userbase to phase out multiple accounts with the same email.

 ------------
 Requirements